A Social Enterprise

 Our Solution

-At MyAsianVoice, our mission is to increase Asian female visibility through data in the U.S.
+At MyAsianVoice, our solution is to increase Asian representation through data in the U.S.

 Our Phased Plan

-Phase 1: Build up the Asian female collective
+Phase 1: Build up the Asian respondent/participant base

 Phase 2: Build out of institutional relationships

-Phase 3: Establish the MyAsianVoice venture fund to invest in the Asian female
+Phase 3: Establish MyAsianVoice as a trusted platform to Asian data

 About the Founder